Coding Standards¶

 pkg/ # Public plugin API

-plugins/ # Core plugins
+plugins/ # Core plugins (Lua for customization, Go for performance)

 scripts/ # Build and utility scripts